Prismatik/blog/contents/articles/database-seeding/index.md

 * Parse the string now all the substitutions are done
 * Pass your string into the relevant .create() methods

-Ultimately I'm pretty happy with the solution as it's fairly simplistic (just uses find and replace) and keeps ally my seed data including relationships in my json file!
+Ultimately I'm pretty happy with the solution as it's fairly simplistic (just uses find and replace) and keeps all my seed data including relationships in my json file!